Rakshithac183/lab-guide-authoring/README.md

 ## Injecting Personalized Information into Guide

-Using **inject key** property, you can insert custom information in Lab Guide itself, such as Azure Username and password.
+Using **inject key** property, you can insert dynamic information in Lab Guide itself, such as Azure Username and password.

 Below are the natively supported inject keys:
 ```